 Measures and procedures for waste and fraud awareness & prevention are adequate.

-The OU shall conduct its internal audits based on a flexible annual audit plan, developed using risk-based methodology, including risks or control concerns identified by management.
+The OU shall conduct its internal audits based on a flexible annual audit plan, developed using risk-based methodology, including risks or control concerns identified by management and by the ITU Council.
 The general scope of this plan shall be determined by the Chief of Oversight, in consultation with the Secretary-General, the Deputy Secretary-General and the Directors of the Bureaux.
 Prior to the commencing of the year, the internal audit plan shall be submitted to the Independent Management Advisory Committee (IMAC) for review and to the Secretary-General for final approval.
+[An overview of the annual risk-based audit plan shall also be sent to the ITU Council, with an explanation as how risks were assessed in the development of the plan and how budgetary resources were apportioned to address the risks identified]

 Investigations

-In the course of its formal fact-finding to examine allegations of, or information concerning, misconduct or other wrongdoing involving ITU personnel, the investigation function is concerned with:
+In the course of its formal fact-finding to examine allegations of, or information concerning, misconduct or other wrongdoing involving ITU personnel, the investigation function of the OU is concerned with:

+All investigations and related activities (in-take, preliminary assessment, and the decision to open an investigation), irrespective of the type of misconduct [with the exception of retaliation which follows the procedure as per the ITU whistleblower policy];

-Maintaining an effective system for the in-take, recording and management of all cases;
+Maintaining an effective system for the in-take, recording and management of all cases in a confidential central data repository within the OU;

-DConducting preliminary assessments of received case reports in order to determine if there are credible allegations of misconduct;
+Deciding to open and conducting preliminary assessments of received case reports in order to determine if there are credible allegations of misconduct;

 Conducting investigations into allegations of misconduct by ITU personnel including fraud, theft and embezzlement, corruption, sexual harassment, sexual exploitation and abuse, discrimination, workplace harassment and abuse of authority, retaliation against whistle-blowers, abuse of privileges and immunities, and any other conduct not in conformity with the ITU Code of Conduct and the Standards of Conduct of the International Civil Service;